ritviksehgal/HashiCorp-Terraform-Policy-as-Code-Project/README_HashiCorp_Project.md

 The functionality of these policies are tested against the Sentinel CLI (Command Line Interface).
 The download is found here: https://docs.hashicorp.com/sentinel/downloads

 Each custom policy outcome is based on the infrastruction configuration (Terraform IaC).
-Before the Infrastructure in created, Terraform creates a speculative plan (mock file) to show what the Infrastructure would be implemented in production.
-The policy checks to ensure the mock file is in compliance, if it is, the policy is passed and the infrastructure is created.
+Before the Infrastructure in created, Terraform creates a speculative plan (mock file) to show what Infrastructure would be implemented in production.
+The policy scripts checks to ensure the mock file is in compliance, if it is, the policy is passed and the infrastructure is deployed.

 I have developed 2 scenarios for each policy: a pass scenario (in which the infrastructure is compliant) and a fail scenario (in which the infrastructure is not compliant).